tock/tock/doc/Process_Console.md

  pconsole.start();
  ```
+> Note: Using the process console might require allocating more stack to the kernel.
+This is done by modifying the `STACK_MEMORY` variable from the board's `main.rs`.

  Using ProcessConsole
  --------------------

- With this capsule properly added to a board's `main.rs` and that kernel
+ With this capsule properly added to a board's `main.rs` and the Tock kernel
  loaded to the board, make sure there is a serial connection to the board.
  Likely, this just means connecting a USB cable from a computer to the board.
  Next, establish a serial console connection to the board.
 An easy way to do